Alpha107/Fruit-Spoilage-Detection-System/README .md

 • Sumnima Giri(077BCT035)

-This project is a computer vision system that detects spoilage in fruits using Convolutional Neural Networks (CNNs).
-It was developed as a minor project for the Computer Engineering course.
 ## Dataset
 We trained the model on four fruits type i.e. Apple, Banana, Orange and Grapes.
 The dataset used for training the models was collected from two sources: